python/cpython/Doc/library/ast.rst

-   If :class:`NodeTransformer` introduces new nodes (that weren't part of original tree) without giving them location information (such as :attr:`lineno`), :func:`fix_missing_locations` should be called with new tree to apply location information for compiler.
+   If :class:`NodeTransformer` introduces new nodes (that weren't part of original tree) without giving them location information (such as :attr:`lineno`), :func:`fix_missing_locations` should be called with the new sub-tree to recalculate the location information.

    Usually you use the transformer like this::